GET ORDAINED

 No exceptions for minors. (§ 20-48)

-Minors between the ages of 16 and 18 years old can marry if they sign documents to affirm that the marriage is entered into voluntarily and willingly, and have the written consent of both parents (or the custodial parent), or a legal guardian. (§ 48-2-301)
+Minors as young as 16 years old can marry if their intended spouse is no more than 4 years their senior, and these additional conditons are met: they sign documents to affirm that the marriage is entered into voluntarily and willingly; and have the written consent of both parents (or the custodial parent), or a legal guardian. (§ 48-2-301)

 Minors between the ages of 16 and 18 years old can marry with the written consent of both parents, a custodial parent, or a legal guardian or custodian.
 Consent must be given in person in front of a county clerk, or notarized.
 If the minor has no legal guardian, the court having probate jurisdiction can give consent. (§ 765.02)

-Parties to a marriage must be at least 18 years old.
 Minors who are 16 or 17 years old can marry with the approval of a judge and permission from a parent or guardian.
+Emancipated minors do not need parental consent.
 Minors under the age of 16 cannot marry. (§ 20-1-102)

 You might also like: